rochdev/datadog-tracer-js/README.md

 [![bitHound Dependencies](https://www.bithound.io/github/rochdev/datadog-tracer-js/badges/dependencies.svg)](https://www.bithound.io/github/rochdev/datadog-tracer-js/master/dependencies/npm)

 OpenTracing tracer implementation for Datadog in JavaScript.
-It is intended for use both on the server and (soon) in the browser.
+It is intended for use both on the server and in the browser.

 ## Installation